Jamesits/docker-dst-server/README.md

 ### Prerequisites

- * Linux (4.4.0 tested) and runs Docker (18.05.0-ce tested).
+ * Linux x86_64 and runs Docker (18.05.0-ce or later).
  * You may need a public IP to make your server accessable from Internet.
-Also latency matters.
-You need 4 UDP ports exposed to the public network.
+ * You need 4 UDP ports exposed to the public network.
 (See FAQ for details.)
  * CPU: 1 core is somewhat enough for a small-scale server (but don't try 60 ticks, start from 15 or 30).
  * Memory: We recommend reserving 1GiB Memory for the server, plus 60MiB per active user.
  * Disk size: the Docker image takes 1.5GiB, and you need at least another 5MiB for maps, configs and logs.
 4GiB available disk space is recommended.